ubc-library-rc/rdm/content/05-2_Advanced_Deposit.md

 **Zip files are automatically extracted on upload**, and the contents will appear as a list under the Files tab.
 Folder structure and file hierarchy within the zip file are maintained on extraction.

 Sometimes, it is a good idea to deposit the zipped folder to preserve the content as it is, especially if you need your files to remain together.
-In this case, please **double-zip** your directory as the software will unzip it once upon upload.
+In this case, please upload your zipped directory, and Borealis software will unzip it once upon upload.
 {: .note}